 If your child is unable to attend school:

-At Canvey Junior School we work closely with the Education Welfare Officer, who attends the school regularly to check on all pupil attendance.
-The percentage of unauthorised absences that your child has each year is recorded on their school report.
+At Canvey Junior School we work closely with the Attendance Compliance Team, who attends the school regularly to check on all pupil attendance.
+The percentage of authorised and unauthorised absences that your child has each year is recorded on their school report.
 This is a legal requirement.

 If you need to take your child out of school for any reason during the school day, you will need to report to the school office, where our Attendance Officer, Mrs Bryant, will be able to assist you.
 This is in the interests of the health, safety and well-being of all our children.